-NVIDIA has delivered a fresh new look for the Shield TV in 2019, which ditches the classic Shield TV hardware in favor of a sleek, tube design that's almost a dongle, but still makes sense behind your TV.
+NVIDIA has delivered a fresh new look for the Shield TV, which ditches the classic Shield TV hardware in favor of a sleek, tube design that's almost a dongle, but still makes sense behind your TV.
 This is in contrast to the Amazon Fire TV Cube, which is clearly meant to be put on display and pull double duty as an Echo speaker that also connects to your TV to deliver Amazon's Fire TV platform.

 Choosing which one to buy might just come down to your allegiance to Google Assistant or Alexa, and how much value you place on the gaming capabilities of each device.
 Let's put the NVIDIA Shield vs. the new Fire TV Cube to see which comes out on top.

 NVIDIA Shield vs. New Fire TV Cube More than just the specs

 The days of comparing products only by their internal processors and specs are over.
-Both the Fire TV Cube and Shield TV (2019) do a great job streaming content in up to 4K quality, offer limited internal storage that's bouyed by external expansion, and let you stream practically anything with relative ease.
+Both the Fire TV Cube and Shield TV (2019) do a great job streaming content in up to 4K quality, offer limited internal storage that's buoyed by external expansion, and let you stream practically anything with relative ease.

 Where the two differ is in software and operating systems.
 Amazon has its own Fire OS, which it uses for its tablets and smart TV products.
 It offers a clean and polished user experience that's backed by the power of Alexa.
 Meanwhile, NVIDIA is using the best optimization of Android TV.
 It also offers the best access to everything the Google Play Store has to offer for Android TV, along with NVIDIA's own game streaming services.